Save For Your Retirement With A

 What is a Tax-Deferred Annuity Plan?

-Start thinking ahead, What kind of retirement are you imagining for yourself and what steps are you taking to make those dreams a reality?
+Start thinking ahead, what kind of retirement are you imagining for yourself and what steps are you taking to make those dreams a reality?
 Are you putting enough money into savings?
 Are you taking advantage of all available retirement saving options?
 One option that can be used for planning your retirement is a tax-deferred annuity plan.

 A tax-deferred annuity plan is a long-term investment contract that can grow, tax-deferred.
 The money that is contributed to an annuity is tax-deferred.
 This means that you can contribute money before taxes.
 No tax forms to file and no income that you need to report.
 Actually, you only pay taxes when you withdraw your money.
 During the time between when you contribute funds and when you withdraw them, it is possible for your money to grow significantly.
 Later, when you make a withdrawal, you pay taxes at that time.